Historic preservation

 Weekly summary for Mountain View

-In Mountain View, the key historic preservation issue this week centers on the local impact of Senate Bill 79, a new state transit-oriented housing law set to take effect July 1, 2026.
-This law will influence land-use and development patterns downtown, including potential effects on historic sites along Castro Street.
-The community continues to monitor how SB 79 will shape preservation and development balance in the city.
+In Mountain View, the key historic preservation issue this week focuses on the local impact of Senate Bill 79, a new state transit-oriented housing law set to take effect on July 1, 2026.
+This law will influence land-use and development patterns on Downtown Castro Street, a central area for preservation concerns.

-What to watch: How Mountain View’s city council and planning commission respond to SB 79’s implementation and its implications for protecting historic character downtown.
+What to watch: How Mountain View’s city officials and community respond to SB 79’s requirements and balance new housing development with protecting historic character downtown.

 How to Engage